wizardwalter/hackthebox_labs/README.md

-# 🧠 HTB Writeups by Walter Vannoy
+# 🧠 HTB Writeups by Walter V

 Welcome to my collection of Hack The Box (HTB) writeups.
 This repo documents my progress through retired and active HTB machines as I sharpen my offensive security skills and work toward passing the OSCP exam.